 Credits

+Introduction to Worship 3

 Basic Music Theory 3

 Music Theory for Worship Leading 3

 Theology of Worship 3

 Worship Leading I 3

 Co-curricular Experience 2

 Applied Music Lessons 2

-Worship Leading or Music elective 3

 Students enrolled in the Worship Leading minor are required to participate in worship ministries for at least two semesters.
 Opportunities will include ministry in local churches as well as in a variety of university ministries and ensembles.